Tips For Surviving College Stress

 While the prospect of all those nights out at the beginning of the new year sounds exciting, don’t forget to rest and recharge.
 It is recommended that you get at least 7-8 hours sleep every night.
 Sleeping for 8 hours is said to lighten symptoms of anxiety, improve your general well-being and increase cognitive function and memory, so you'll feel more capable and keep on top of your workload.

 To ensure a restful night’s sleep, try and go to bed and wake up at around the same time every day to allow your body to get into a regular pattern.
 Avoid drinking caffeinated drinks such as tea, coffee and cola or eating too late in the evening.
+(Here’s a complete list of snacks to avoid.)
 Using computers, tablets and smartphones in the evening has also been linked to poor sleep, so ditch the screen and do something relaxing like reading (not your text books!) or listening to music instead.
 Try our 7 tips to get better natural sleep.

 3. Start building up your personal network